Williamson County Market Analysis

 Housing Market Recap

-Sales data compiled by WCAD for the 2023 valuations and the resulting statistics and graphs reiterate the real estate trends that took place in 2022 and reported on by the media.
+Sales data compiled by WCAD for the 2024 valuations and the resulting statistics and graphs reiterate real estate trends that took place in 2023 and were highlighted in media reports.
 For more information and data on that aspect of the valuation process please visit Changing Market Conditions – Appreciation and/or Depreciation.

 Chart data from Texas A&M